stacked-git/stacked-git.github.io/content/_index.md

 [vscode-stgit]: https://github.com/srydh/vscode-stgit
 [marketplace]: https://marketplace.visualstudio.com/items?itemName=samuelrydh.stgit

-### 2022-08-28: [StGit v2.0.0-beta.3][v2.0.0-beta.3] has been released.

-This third, and likely last, beta release of StGit 2.0 improves StGit's compatibility with sparse checkouts and further improves the Makefiles which should hopefully help downstream packagers.
-Several other minor bug fixes are also included in this release.

-### 2022-08-05: [StGit v2.0.0-beta.2][v2.0.0-beta.2] has been released.

-This second beta release of StGit 2.0 improves a couple use cases related to patch spilling (`stg pop --spill` and `stg spill`) as well as updating and reducing StGit's dependencies.

-### 2022-07-28: [StGit v2.0.0-beta.1][v2.0.0-beta.1] has been released.

-This is the first beta release of StGit 2.0.
-This is a reimplementation of Stacked Git in Rust.
-In addition to significant performance improvements, StGit 2.0 contains a number of new features, fixes, and refinements compared to StGit 1.x.

-See the [changelog](changelog/) for all the details on this release.

 ### 2022-01-28: [StGit v1.5][v1.5] has been released.

 Several pesky bugs repaired along with some other minor improvements.